 It’s ideal if you have places in your yard where you don’t trim the stems at all and rotate the sections where you trim year to year.
 The less disturbance (i.e. maintenance), the better.
 Another good reason to leave some dead stems standing is that birds and dragonflies prefer use dead stems for perching.

 If you keep any tree saplings (such as elm and hackberry) around to support the many beneficial insects as well as beautiful butterflies and moths, you can keep those trimmed before they get too large and overwhelm your garden.
 Place anything you trimmed at the base of the tree.

 You can also prune native asters too now before July 4th to give them enough time to set new flowers for the fall.
 Again, anything clipped should go near the plant.

-You can also trim an overly thick section plants or thin out an excessively dense stand too if you weren’t able to pull plants; keep stems sprinkled around at the bottom of the plants.
-(You know–keep whatever is trimmed near the plants left standing.) 🙂
+Trimming an overly thick section plants or thin out an excessively dense stand too if you weren’t able to pull plants is another effective strategy; keep the stems sprinkled around at the bottom of the plants.

 Invasive plants require proper disposal.

 Now is also a good time to keep up on weeds and thin out any volunteer seedlings too.
 You want to do this while the “weeds” are small and their root systems aren’t entangled in your desired plants.
 As you weed, pull up the weed seedling and leave it on the soil under or near another plant to disguise your tiny compost pile.
 Some people prefer to snip the seedling so that the soil remains undisturbed.
 If you are feeling extra-eco-friendly, keep a little patch of weeds somewhere inconspicuous and place the pulled weeds next to your contained patch (my little weed patches of lambsquarter, pellitory, chickweed, etc are in the backyard, usually hidden under or between taller plants).
 You can also keep those trimmed so that they don’t go to seed.